SMTorg/smt/doc/_src_docs/applications/Mixed_Hier_surr.rst

 Mixed Integer Kriging with hierarchical variables
 -------------------------------------------------

+The ``DesignSpace`` class can be used to model design variable hierarchy: conditionally active design variables and value constraints.
-The class ``XSpecs`` implements the types, the domain and also the roles of the variables.
-Therefore, a ``MixedIntegerKrigingModel`` with both Hierarchical and Mixed-categorical variables can be build by specifying the variables.
+A ``MixedIntegerKrigingModel`` with both Hierarchical and Mixed-categorical variables can be build using this.
 Two kernels for hierarchical variables are available, namely ``Arc-Kernel`` and ``Alg-Kernel``.
 More details are given in the usage section.

 Example of mixed integer Kriging with hierarchical variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^